Alain Manceau

 Alain Manceau, born September 19, 1955, is a French environmental mineralogist and biogeochemist.
-He is known for his research on the structure and reactivity of nanoparticulate iron and manganese oxides and clay minerals, on the crystal chemistry of strategic metals and rare-earth elements, and on the structural biogeochemistry of mercury in natural systems, animals, and humans.
+His research focus is on the structure and reactivity of nanoparticulate iron and manganese oxides and clay minerals, on the crystal chemistry of strategic metals and rare-earth elements, and on the structural biogeochemistry of mercury in natural systems, animals, and humans.

 Biography

-Manceau is a former pupil of the École Saint-Martin-de-France in Pontoise, then of the Lycée Henri IV in Paris where he completed his preparatory classes before entering the École Normale Supérieure de Saint-Cloud (now École Normale Supérieure de Lyon) in 1977.
+Manceau is a former student of the Lycée Henri IV in Paris and the École Normale Supérieure de Saint-Cloud (now École Normale Supérieure de Lyon).
 He obtained the agrégation in natural sciences in 1981, then his doctorate in 1984 at the University Paris VII (now Université Paris Cité) under the direction of George Calas.
 He spent his entire academic career at the French National Centre for Scientific Research (CNRS), first as a research fellow from 1984, then as a research director from 1993 to 2022.

 From 1984 to 1992, he worked at the Institut de Minéralogie, de Physique des Matériaux et de Cosmochimie (IMPMC) in Paris, and from 1993 to 2022 at the Institut des Sciences de la Terre (ISTerre) of the Grenoble Alpes University.
 He was appointed emeritus CNRS Researcher at the ENS-Lyon in 2022, and research scientist at the European Synchrotron Radiation Facility (ESRF) in 2023.
 In 1997, he was a visiting professor at the University of Illinois Urbana-Champaign, then Adjunct professor until 2001.
 He was a visiting professor at the University of California, Berkeley from 2001 to 2002.